TeamSkorpz/1/_posts/2022-02-10-FileSynced.markdown

 FILESYNCED – A Complete Beginners Guide 2021

 ### What is FileSynced?
-- It is now official, the brand new FileSynced app was just released and is now available to download.
-This post should cover everything you need to know about the new FileSynced app.
-- With the shutdown of Filelinked, there are numerous alternatives popping up left, right and center.
-For the last few weeks, we have seen teaser’s from the official FileSynced twitter page about the upcoming release of the FileSynced app.
-- We have also recieved teasers and updates from the official FileSynced Telegram group.
-- Well now I can confirm, FileSynced is officially released, and is available to download today.
 - FileSynced is a replacement to Filelinked.
 It offers an easy method of installing the latest apps that are not accessible on the Google Playstore or Amazon App store.
 - To use FileSynced, you simply enter a code into the FileSynced app, which provides access to download apps directly from each FileSynced code…. very much like Filelinked.
 - Whats different with FileSynced?